cessda/cessda.guidelines.public/sml/index.md

 ### Background

 The measurement of maturity can be achieved in various ways.
-Services (and service management) use Capability Maturity Modelling, for example [FitSM][2].
-A method commonly used for technology is the 9 point [Technology Readiness Levels (TRLs)][3] scale, however this does not address usability, which is essential for the development of CESSDA's technical Research Infrastructure.
+Services use Capability Maturity Modelling within Service Management framework such as
+[FitSM][2].
+A method commonly used for technology is the [Technology Readiness Levels (TRLs)][3] scale, however this does not address usability, which is essential for the development of CESSDA's technical Research Infrastructure.
 RRLs address this gap in the assessment of the maturity of software artefacts.
-Note that the EU adopted TRLs as part of the [H2020 programme][4] and both FitSM and TRLs have been subsequently adopted by the EOSC-hub, which mandates that TRL Level 8 is the minimum acceptable for a system to be considered production-ready by them.
+Note that the EU adopted TRLs as part of the [H2020 programme][4] and both FitSM and TRLs have been subsequently adopted by the EOSC, which mandates that TRL Level 8 is the minimum acceptable for a system to be considered production-ready by them.
 Interestingly, both RRLs and TRLs were devised by and are widely used by NASA.